Predictions and algorithmic statistics for infinite sequence: Open questions

 \section{Open questions}

-A natural question arises: can we get a better bound in Theorem~\ref{m-l_sum} (and therefore Theorem~\ref{sum_solomonoff}) than $O(\KK(P) 2^{\frac{3 \KK(P)}{2}} )$?
-We had an exponential (in $\KK(P)$) bound in Theorem~\ref{m-l_sum} because the bound for the number of distributions used for predictions after different prefixes of $\omega$ was exponential.
-However, the author does not know an example of $P$-random sequence $\omega$ such that there are exponentially many (in terms of $\KK(P)$ and $d(\omega|P)$) different best explanation for prefixes of $\omega$.
-So, there is a hope that there are only poly($\KK(P) + d(\omega|P)$) such distributions, and this would give a better bound in Theorem~\ref{m-l_sum} (and Theorem~\ref{sum_solomonoff}).
+A natural question arises: can we get a better estimation in the last theorem than $O(\KK(P) 2^{\frac{3 \KK(P)}{2}} )$?
+The exponential (in $\KK(P)$) estimation arises from our attempt to estimate the number of distributions that are optimal for some $x$.
+However, the author is not aware of an example of $P$-random sequence $\omega$ such that there are exponentially many (in terms of $\KK(P)$ and $d(\omega|P)$) different best distributions for prefixes of $\omega$.

-Algorithmic statistics~\cite{gtv, vs, suv} studies good descriptions (or models) for individual strings; such a model is a probability distribution on strings (as isolated discrete objects).
-One can also take into account the tree structure on the set of strings and consider measures on the infinite binary tree as statistical models.
-It would be interesting to develop such a version of algorithmic statistics.
-In particular, one may look for the counterpart of ``standard models'', a restricted class of models that are enough to provide models with parameters close to optimal ones.